gkazunii/IgTensors/README.md

 ### η representation and stochastic tensors

-For a given normalized non-negative tensor $P$, its expectation parameter η is defined as
+For a $I \times J \times K$ normalized non-negative tensor $P$, its expectation parameter η is defined as

 $$
 \begin{align}
-\eta_{ijk} = \sum_{i'=1} \sum_{j'=1} \sum_{k'=1} P_{i'j'k'}
+\eta_{ijk} = \sum_{i'=1}^I \sum_{j'=1}^J \sum_{k'=1}^K P_{i'j'k'}
 \end{align}
 $$

 Thus, by constraining parameters η, we can control the slice sum and/or fiber sum of the tensor.
-Let us see the matrix case, two-dimentional matrix, as a easiete example.
-We call a matrix is a balanced matrix if all column sums are 1/I and row sum are 1/J where the matrix size is $I \times J$.
+Let us see the matrix case, a two-dimensional matrix, as the easiest example.
+We say a matrix is balanced if all column sums are 1/I and row sums are 1/J where the matrix size is $I \times J$.
 The set of double stochastic matrices can be written as follows:

 $$
 H = \set{ P \mid \eta(P)\_{i1} = \frac{n-i+1}{n}, \ \ \eta(P)\_{1j} = \frac{n-j+1}{n} }
 $$

-Indeed, let us convert a double stochastic matrix $P$ into its expectation parameter.
-Then, we can see the obtained $\eta$ satisfy the above condition.
+Let us convert a double stochastic matrix $P$ into its expectation parameter.
+Indeed, we can see the obtained $\eta$ satisfy the above condition.

 ```julia
 # Generate normalized double stochastic matrix